 6. Inspection and Testing

-Before residents can move in, the access control, integrated systems and Life Safety systems must be tested.
+Before residents can move in, the control, integrated systems and Life Safety systems must be tested.
 It’s important to verify the installation meets the owner’s project requirements, basis of design, applicable codes and all local police and fire department requirements.
 Testing should also ensure that all notifications and alarms are properly received by staff.

 7. Commissioning Report